RC Visor Kit

 This image shows the installation with mirrored visor removed.

 Place Medium CA glue on one side of one narrow rubber piece.
 Be sparing so the glue does not drip on visor.
 Take care not to drop the piece on the visor.
 Press visor into the correct position with other hand.
-Correct position is bottom of visor just barely covering with overlap of about 1/4".
+Correct position is bottom of visor just covering with overlap of about 1/2".
 Place rubber to side of visor, not on it, but directly against the side.
 It should adhere very quickly.
 If you are good on placement, press into place for 30 seconds.
-It is best not to get glue on the visor at all so you can remove it for cleaning.
+It is best not to get glue on the visor at all so you can remove the visor for cleaning.

 Then do the same on the other side, pressing visor firmly into place with other hand.
-Make sure the bottom of the visor overlaps plastic by about 1/4 inch.
+Make sure the bottom of the visor overlaps plastic by about 1/2 inch.

 If you are happy with your placement, then cut another bigger piece of foam to cover the area and make it look neat.